stevenjlho/leetcode/solutions/98. Validate Binary Search Tree/README.md

 ## Approach

-1. Initialize an empty array `result` to store the inorder traversal sequence.
+1. Initialize an empty array `res` to store the inorder traversal sequence.
 2. Define a helper function `traversal` to perform inorder traversal:
    - Return immediately if the current node (`root`) is null.
    - Recursively traverse the left subtree of the current node.
-   - Append the value of the current node to `result`.
+   - Append the value of the current node to `res`.
    - Recursively traverse the right subtree of the current node.
 3. Call the `traversal` function starting from the root of the tree.
-4. Verify that `result` forms a strictly increasing sequence:
+4. Verify that `res` forms a strictly increasing sequence:
-   - Iterate through `result` and check if each element is greater than its predecessor.
+   - Iterate through `res` and check if each element is greater than its predecessor.
 If any element is not, the tree is not a valid BST.
 Return `false` in this case.
 5. Return `true` if the entire sequence is strictly increasing, confirming the tree is a valid BST.

 ## Complexity